How Do You Protect an App Idea: Everything You Need to Know

 Cheap knock-offs trying to capitalize on your app's success will still be a problem, although.
 You should take into account that protecting ideas is a continuous and never-ending practice, as there is no straightforward legal process that can protect you in every case.

 Smart business practices and far-sighted decision making are the best protection against idea theft.
 If it proves too much for you and you need help with protecting your idea, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average fourteen years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average fourteen years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.